 - Read all about my favorite spots in San Francisco here

 If you are exploring the city, the best way to get here is to take an Uber / Lyft as it will drop you off right near the alley that it is in.
 You can get here via public transit as well, but I prefer getting directly to the location as it is a little hard to find if you don’t have a GPS.
 Once you walk into the historic Ross Alley, you will see the storefront on the left.

 This spot is tiny with only a dozen or so people that can be in at one time.
 It is usually pretty busy, so be prepared to wait a little bit.

 Once you make it inside, you can see the walls lined with fortune cookies as you make your way to the back where they are making them.

 It costs 50 cents to take photos and videos of them making the cookies right in front of you.
-There were two people pulling the dough off the little waffle iron type contraptions and then adding the fortune and folding it all together.
+Two people were pulling the dough off the little waffle iron type contraptions and then adding the fortune and folding it all together.

 I also grabbed a jumbo fortune cookie that was as big as both of my hands put together for $5.

-It is a great experience in Chinatown, and I highly recommend you stop by if you have the time.
+It is an excellent experience in Chinatown, and I highly recommend you stop by if you have the time.
 Let me know what you think in the comments.